 Giving Compass' Take:

-• Fast Company discusses the looming threat of climate refugees in America.
-The risk is not the same everywhere, but preparation for what’s to come in the final decades is becoming vital.
+- Adele Peters discusses the looming threat of climate refugees in America.
+The risk is not the same everywhere, but preparation for the coming decades is vital.

 Early in the morning of November 8 in Paradise, California, Mark Mesku got a call from his daughter.
 “She said, ‘Dad, you got to get out.
 The whole town’s on fire.'”
 Mesku looked outside, saw the sky filled with smoke, and shouted for his wife.
 After grabbing a few belongings, they got in their cars.
 “Three hours of pure darkness is what it took us to get out from our home,” he says.
 “The sky was pure black, except for the trees and cars that were burning up and exploding right next to us.”
 When they got to the main road — the only route out of Paradise — the other cars wouldn’t let them merge into traffic.
 Mesku had to force his truck onto the road, and let his wife merge in front.
 They later learned that cars behind them on the side road had burned.